1 Kings

 1 Kings 1:36 & 37

-Benaiah son of Jehoiada answered the king, 'Amen!
-May the Lord, the God of my lord the king, so declare it.
-As the Lord was with my lord the king, so may he be with Solomon to make his throne even greater than the throne of my lord King David!'
+B'nayah responded to the king by saying, "Amen!
+May ADONAI, the God of my lord the king, confirm it!
+Just as ADONAI has been with my lord the king, so may he be with Shlomo and make his throne even greater than the throne of my lord King David!"

 The military man pledged his loyalty to Solomon the son of David and asked a blessing upon him.